-As with most Medicare Part D plans, Wellcare’s plans include a coverage gap that begins when you and your plan have spent a certain amount ($4,430 in 2022) on prescription drugs and ends when you’ve spent $7,050 and enter the catastrophic coverage period.
+As with most Medicare Part D plans, Wellcare’s plans include a coverage gap that begins when you and your plan have spent a certain amount ($4,660 in 2023) on prescription drugs and ends when you’ve spent your out of pocket maximum and enter the catastrophic coverage period.
 You then will pay a small coinsurance percentage or copay amount for drugs you need until the end of the year.

 When you are in the coverage gap, you will pay up to 25% of drug costs.